 However, perhaps the most shocking statistic is what happened at Orlando Airport — 260 workers at Orlando International Airport have tested positive for coronavirus, after nearly 500 employees were tested.

-In other words, over half of employees tested had coronavirus, which is an alarming rate.
+In other words, over half of the employees tested had coronavirus, which is an alarming rate.
 The reason for testing so many employees was due to contact tracing, as employees working in close proximity were all tested after there was one positive test result.

 It’s not known exactly what functions these airport employees had.